Balatonlelle

 Balatonlelle is a resort town located in Hungary on the southern shore of Lake Balaton, about 35 km west of Siófok.
-It is known for its numerous tourist attractions, some of those being a 3 km long beach, an aqua park, a go-cart course, and an annual wine festival.
-It is reachable from Budapest by train (approximately 2.5 hours).
-It is a family-oriented tourist resort during the summer season.
-Some other attractions also include a public grass beach and bars located around the town.
-The wine festival is often held in the first week of August.
+During the summer, the town becomes a holiday destination for many Hungarian and German families, and is known for its tourist attractions, including a 3 km long beach, an aqua park, a go-cart course, an annual wine festival, a numerous bars and restaurants.
+It is accessible from Budapest by train, taking approximately 2.5 hours.

+Since the settlement forms part of the Balatonboglár wine region, a wine festival is often held in the first week of August.